enjoy-digital/litex/doc/migScope.rst

 MigScope is a small logic analyzer to be embedded in an FPGA.

-While free vendor's toolchains are generally used by beginners or for prototyping (situations where having a logic analyser in the design is generally very helpfull) free toolchains are always provided without the proprietary logic analyzer solution...:(
+While free vendor toolchains are generally used by beginners or for prototyping ( situations where having a logic analyser in the design is generally very helpfull) free toolchains are always provided without the proprietary logic analyzer solution. . . :(

 Based on Migen, MigScope aims to provide a free and more portable / flexible alternative to vendor's solutions.